patriciogonzalezvivo/thebookofshaders/11/README.md

 It's time for a break!
 We've been playing with random functions that look like TV white noise, our head is still spinning thinking about shaders, and our eyes are tired.
 Time to go out for a walk!

-We feel the air on our skin, the sun in our face.
+We feel the air on our skin, the sun on our face.
 The world is such a vivid and rich place.
 Colors, textures, sounds.
 While we walk we can't avoid noticing the surface of the roads, rocks, trees and clouds.

 ![](texture-00.jpg)
 ![](texture-01.jpg)